rabe42/vue-electron-template/readme.md

 The following targets are defined, which helps you to build your application and operate in the development process:

 - **clean** - Deletes dest/ and node_modules/ folder.
 - **start** - Starts the electron application.
-Requires a compile:view before
+Requires a compile:view before.
 - **compile:view** - Compile the sources once into the dest directory.
 - **compile:view:watch** - Compile the sources into the dest directory and watches the source files for recompilation.